 2. Cognitive Defusion: This involves learning to observe thoughts without necessarily identifying with or being controlled by them.
 Techniques such as mindfulness are often used to achieve cognitive defusion.

 4. Values Clarification: In ACT Psychotherapy, you are encouraged to identify your core values – the qualities and principles they want to guide your life.
-ACT psychotherapy helps you take committed action that is aligned with those values.
+This approach helps you take committed action that is aligned with those values.

 5. Committed Action: ACT Psychotherapy focuses on helping you take action towards living a meaningful and fulfilling life, even when faced with obstacles or uncomfortable thoughts and emotions.